sgraham/libqbe/README.md

 ## Warning

-**It is quite possible that I have introduced bugs in this packaging.
+**It is quite possible that I have introduced bugs in this packaging, as the integration with the existing parser is a bit subtle.
 If you use this library, and encounter a bug in code generation, please be sure to reproduce the bug in "plain" QBE before engaging the QBE mailing list.** You can use the `debug_flags` of `lq_init()` to emit textual QBE input that can be fed to the standard command line tool if necessary.

 ## Tutorial